How do you find low competition keywords with high traffic?

-Step 3: Once you get a significant amount of search queries, click on “Stop Job” button.
+Step 3: Once you get a significant amount of search queries, click on the “Stop Job” button.

-Now you have generated a few keywords that are relevant to the search queries you got from Google Search Console.
+You have generated a few keywords relevant to the search queries you got from Google Search Console.

 You could add them to a keywords traffic volume estimator such as Google Keyword Planner’s search volume estimator tool.